linkml/linkml/docs/howtos/port-linkml.md

 ### Step 1: Bootstrap metamodel data access classes

-Even if you intended to ultimately use the target language for doing code geneation, we strongly recommend you bootstrap by using the existing generators framework.
+Even if you intended to ultimately use the target language for doing code generation, we strongly recommend you bootstrap by using the existing generators framework.
 This may take a small amount of Python coding, but the majority of this involves writing Jinja2 templates, so no Python expertise is required.